TeskaLabs/asab-webui/doc/datatable/datatable.md

 Optional property `json` is needed if data has nested objects inside itself.
 It is boolean and it returns `react-json-view` components into cells below the header.

-Optional property `actionButton` is needed to put into row of datatable ellipsis with actions dropdown for some list of actions.
-This property is an object with two children `title` which is string and will be placed as drodpown header and `actions` which is list of objects (actions).
-Those objects in `actions` list also must have two properties: string `name` and function `onClick`.
-Property `name` will be placed as dropdown item, clicking on it calls `onClick` function which accpets two argument `row` and `header`. `row` is appropriate row object and `header` is header where you defined `actionButton`.
+Optional property `actionButton` is needed to put an ellipsis with actions dropdown for some list of actions into the row of the datatable.
+This property is an object with two children — `title`, which is a string and will be placed as a dropdown header, and `actions`, which is a list of objects (actions).
+Those objects in the `actions` list have two required properties: a string `name` and a function `onClick` and one optional property `icon`.
+Property `name` will be placed as a dropdown item, clicking on it calls the `onClick` function, which accepts two arguments — `row` and `header`. `row` is the appropriate row object and `header` is a header where you defined an `actionButton`.
+A property `icon` is a string with the Core UI icon.
-Also `actionButton` has allignment to right so header with action buttons should be the last one in headers list.
+Also `actionButton` has an alignment to the right, so the header with action buttons should be the last one in the headers list.

 About how to use optional property `customComponent` you may find information in section Custom Components.